fossas/fossa-cli/docs/references/files/fossa-yml.md

 Default:
   - Git: From .git/config file or project's remote "origin" URL.
   - SVN: From "Repository Root" obtained using 'svn info'.
+  - No VCS: Name of the project's directory.

 >NOTE:
     A project's ID cannot be modified after a project is created.
 If you change the ID,